huaweicloud/terraform-provider-huaweicloud/docs/resources/mrs_cluster.md

 * `cluster_version` - (Optional) Version of the clusters.
 Currently, MRS 1.8.10, MRS 1.9.2
     and MRS 2.1.0 are supported.

-* `cluster_type` - (Optional) Type of clusters 0: analysis cluster 1: streaming
+* `cluster_type` - (Optional) Type of clusters.
+0: analysis cluster 1: streaming
-    cluster The default value is 0.
+    cluster.
+The default value is 0.

-* `master_node_num` - (Required) Number of Master nodes The value is 2.
+* `master_node_num` - (Required) Number of Master nodes.
+Set this parameter to 2 to enable cluster HA, set this parameter to 1 to enable cluster HA.

 * `master_node_size` - (Required) Best match based on several years of commissioning experience.
 MRS supports specifications of hosts, and host specifications are determined by CPUs, memory, and disks space.
 MRS supports instance specifications detailed in [MRS specifications](https://support.huaweicloud.com/en-us/api-mrs/mrs_01_9006.html)

-* `core_node_num` - (Required) Number of Core nodes Value range: 3 to 100 A
+* `core_node_num` - (Required) Number of Core nodes.
+Value range: 1 to 500.
-    maximum of 100 Core nodes are supported by default.
-If more than 100 Core nodes are required, contact technical support engineers or invoke background APIs to modify the database.

 * `core_node_size` - (Required) Instance specification of a Core node Configuration method of this parameter is identical to that of master_node_size.

 * `available_zone_id` - (Required) ID of an available zone.
-Obtain the value from Regions and Endpoints.
+The value as follows:

-	North China AZ1 (cn-north-1a): ae04cf9d61544df3806a3feeb401b204,
+    CN North-Beijing1 AZ1 (cn-north-1a): ae04cf9d61544df3806a3feeb401b204<br>
-	North China AZ2 (cn-north-1b): d573142f24894ef3bd3664de068b44b0,
+    CN North-Beijing1 AZ2 (cn-north-1b): d573142f24894ef3bd3664de068b44b0<br>
+    CN North-Beijing4 AZ1 (cn-north-4a): effdcbc7d4d64a02aa1fa26b42f56533<br>
+    CN North-Beijing4 AZ2 (cn-north-4b): a0865121f83b41cbafce65930a22a6e8<br>
+    CN North-Beijing4 AZ3 (cn-north-4c): 2dcb154ac2724a6d92e9bcc859657c1e<br>
+    CN East-Shanghai1 AZ1 (cn-east-3a): e7afd64502d64fe3bfb60c2c82ec0ec6<br>
+    CN East-Shanghai1 AZ2 (cn-east-3b): d90ff6d692954373bf53be49cf3900cb<br>
+    CN East-Shanghai1 AZ3 (cn-east-3c): 2dafb4c708da4d509d0ad24864ae1c6d<br>
-	East China AZ1 (cn-east-2a): 72d50cedc49846b9b42c21495f38d81c,
+    CN East-Shanghai2 AZ1 (cn-east-2a): 72d50cedc49846b9b42c21495f38d81c<br>
-	East China AZ2 (cn-east-2b): 38b0f7a602344246bcb0da47b5d548e7,
+    CN East-Shanghai2 AZ2 (cn-east-2b): 38b0f7a602344246bcb0da47b5d548e7<br>
-	East China AZ3 (cn-east-2c): 5547fd6bf8f84bb5a7f9db062ad3d015,
+    CN East-Shanghai2 AZ3 (cn-east-2c): 5547fd6bf8f84bb5a7f9db062ad3d015<br>
-	South China AZ1(cn-south-1a): 34f5ff4865cf4ed6b270f15382ebdec5,
-	South China AZ2(cn-south-2b): 043c7e39ecb347a08dc8fcb6c35a274e,
-	South China AZ3(cn-south-1c): af1687643e8c4ec1b34b688e4e3b8901,

-* `vpc_id` - (Required) ID of the VPC where the subnet locates Obtain the VPC ID from the management console as follows: Register an account and log in to the management console.
-Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
-On the Virtual Private Cloud page, obtain the VPC ID from the list.

-* `subnet_id` - (Required) Subnet ID Obtain the subnet ID from the management console as follows: Register an account and log in to the management console.
-    Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
-    On the Virtual Private Cloud page, obtain the subnet ID from the list.
+    CN South-Guangzhou AZ1 (cn-south-1a): 34f5ff4865cf4ed6b270f15382ebdec5<br>
+    CN South-Guangzhou AZ2 (cn-south-2b): 043c7e39ecb347a08dc8fcb6c35a274e<br>
+    CN South-Guangzhou AZ3 (cn-south-1c): af1687643e8c4ec1b34b688e4e3b8901<br>

+* `vpc_id` - (Required) Specifies the VPC ID.
+Changing this parameter will create a new resource.

+* `subnet_id` - (Required) Specifies the network id of a subnet.
+Changing this parameter will create a new resource.

 * `volume_type` - (Required) Type of disks SATA and SSD are supported.
+SATA: common I/O;
-SATA: common I/O SSD: super high-speed I/O
+    SSD: super high-speed I/O.

-* `volume_size` - (Required) Data disk storage space of a Core node Users can add disks to expand storage capacity when creating a cluster.
-There are the following scenarios: Separation of data storage and computing: Data is stored in the OBS system.
-Costs of clusters are relatively low but computing performance is poor.
-The clusters can be deleted at any time.
-It is recommended when data computing is not frequently performed.
-Integration of data storage and computing:
-    Data is stored in the HDFS system.
-Costs of clusters are relatively high but computing performance is good.
-The clusters cannot be deleted in a short term.
-    It is recommended when data computing is frequently performed.
-Value range:
-    100 GB to 32000 GB
+* `volume_size` - (Required) Data disk storage space of a Core node.
+Value range: 100 GB to 32000 GB

-* `node_public_cert_name` - (Required) Name of a key pair You can use a key to log in to the Master node in the cluster.

-* `safe_mode` - (Required) MRS cluster running mode 0: common mode The value
+* `safe_mode` - (Required) running mode of an MRS cluster.
-    indicates that the Kerberos authentication is disabled.
+    - 0: indicates that the Kerberos authentication is disabled.
       Users can use all functions provided by the cluster.
-1: safe mode The value indicates that the Kerberos authentication is enabled.
+    - 1: indicates that the Kerberos authentication is enabled.
       Common users cannot use the file management or job management functions of an MRS cluster and cannot view cluster resource usage or the job records of Hadoop and Spark.
       To use these functions, the users must obtain the relevant permissions from the MRS Manager administrator.
-The request has the cluster_admin_secret parameter only when safe_mode is set to 1.

-* `cluster_admin_secret` - (Optional) Indicates the password of the MRS Manager administrator.
-The password for MRS 1.5.0: Must contain 6 to 32 characters.
+* `cluster_admin_secret` - (Required) Indicates the password of the MRS Manager administrator.
-    Must contain at least two types of the following: Lowercase letters Uppercase letters Digits Special characters of `~!@#$%^&*()-_=+\|[{}];:'",<.>/?
-Spaces Must be different from the username.
-Must be different from the username written in reverse order.
-The password for MRS 1.3.0: Must contain 8 to 64 characters.
-    Must contain at least four types of the following: Lowercase letters Uppercase letters Digits Special characters of `~!@#$%^&*()-_=+\|[{}];:'",<.>/?
-Spaces Must be different from the username.
-Must be different from the username written in reverse order.
-This parameter needs to be configured only when safe_mode is set to 1.
+    This parameter must meet the following requirements:
+    - Must contain 8 to 26 characters.
+    - Must contain at least three of the following: uppercase letters, lowercase letters, digits, and special characters: `~!@#$%^&*()-_=+\|[{}];:'",<.>/? and space.
+    - Cannot be the username or the username spelled backwards.

+* `node_password` - (Optional) Password of user **root** for logging in to a cluster node.
+    This parameter and `node_public_cert_name` are alternative.
+A password must meet the following requirements:
+    - Must be 8 to 26 characters.
+    - Must contain at least three of the following: uppercase letters, lowercase letters, digits, and special characters (!@$%^-_=+[{}]:,./?), but must not contain spaces.
+    - Cannot be the username or the username spelled backwards.

+* `node_public_cert_name` - (Optional) Name of a key pair.
+You can use a key to log in to the Master node in the cluster.
+    This parameter and `node_password` are alternative.

 * `log_collection` - (Optional) Indicates whether logs are collected when cluster installation fails.
-0: not collected 1: collected The default value is 0.
-If log_collection is set to 1, OBS buckets will be created to collect the MRS logs.
+0: not collected; 1: collected.
+The default value is 1, indicating that OBS buckets will be created and only used to collect logs that record MRS cluster creation failures.
-    These buckets will be charged.

-* `component_list` - (Required) Service component list.
+* `component_list` - (Required) List of service components to be installed.
+    Structure is documented below.

-* `add_jobs` - (Optional) You can submit a job when you create a cluster to save time and use MRS easily.
-Only one job can be added.
+* `add_jobs` - (Optional) Jobs can be submitted when a cluster is created.
+    Currently, only one job can be created.
+Structure is documented below.

 * `tags` - (Optional) The key/value pairs to associate with the cluster.

 The `component_list` block supports:

+* `component_name` - (Required) Component name.
+    - MRS 2.1.0 supports: Presto, Hadoop, Spark, HBase, Hive, Tez, Hue, Loader, Flink, Impala, Kudu, Flume, Kafka, and Storm;
+    - MRS 1.9.2 supports: Presto, Hadoop, Spark, HBase, OpenTSDB, Hive, Hue, Loader, Tez, Flink, Alluxio, Ranger, Flume, Kafka, KafkaManager, and Storm;
-* `component_name` - (Required) Component name Currently, Hadoop, Spark, HBase, Hive, Hue, Loader, Flume, Kafka and Storm are supported.
+    - MRS 1.8.10 supports: Presto, Hadoop, Spark, HBase, OpenTSDB, Hive, Hue, Loader, Flink, Flume, Kafka, KafkaManager, and Storm;

 The `add_jobs` block supports:
-* `job_type` - (Required) Job type 1: MapReduce 2: Spark 3: Hive Script 4: HiveQL
+* `job_type` - (Required) Job type code.
+1: MapReduce; 2: Spark; 3: Hive Script; 4: HiveQL
-    (not supported currently) 5: DistCp, importing and exporting data (not supported in this API currently).
-6: Spark Script 7: Spark SQL, submitting Spark SQL statements (not supported in this API currently).
+    (not supported currently); 5: DistCp, importing and exporting data (not supported currently); 6: Spark Script; 7: Spark SQL, submitting Spark SQL statements (not supported currently).
     NOTE: Spark and Hive jobs can be added to only clusters including Spark and Hive components.

-* `job_name` - (Required) Job name It contains only 1 to 64 letters, digits,
+* `job_name` - (Required) Job name.
+It contains 1 to 64 characters.
+Only letters, digits,
-    hyphens (-), and underscores (_).
+    hyphens (-), and underscores (_) are allowed.
     NOTE: Identical job names are allowed but not recommended.

-* `jar_path` - (Required) Path of the .jar file or .sql file for program execution The parameter must meet the following requirements: Contains a maximum of 1023 characters, excluding special characters such as ;|&><'$.
-The address cannot be empty or full of spaces.
-Starts with / or s3a://.
-Spark Script must end with .sql; while MapReduce and Spark Jar must end with .jar. sql and jar are case-insensitive.
+* `jar_path` - (Required) Path of the .jar file or .sql file for program execution The parameter must meet the following requirements:
+    - Contains a maximum of 1,023 characters, excluding special characters such as ;|&><'$.
+      The parameter value cannot be empty or full of spaces.
+    - Files can be stored in HDFS or OBS.
+The path varies depending on the file system.
+      OBS: The path must start with s3a://.
+Files or programs encrypted by KMS are not supported.
+      HDFS: The path starts with a slash (/).
+    - Spark Script must end with .sql while MapReduce and Spark Jar must end with .jar. sql and jar are case-insensitive.

-* `arguments` - (Optional) Key parameter for program execution The parameter is specified by the function of the user's program.
+* `arguments` - (Optional) Key parameter for program execution.
+The parameter is specified by the function of the user's program.
 MRS is only responsible for loading the parameter.
 The parameter contains a maximum of 2047 characters, excluding special characters such as ;|&>'<$, and can be empty.